saukhin/Art-by-d3/README.md

 # Art-using-d3
-Visualizations using d3, an amazing application
+Visualizations using D3.
+The objective is to create a tool which can make art easy and intuitive using D3 js.